craftcms/docs/docs/4.x/upgrade.md

 Element queries can no longer be traversed or accessed like an array.
 Use a query execution method such as `all()`, `collect()`, or `one()` to fetch the results before working with them.
 :::

-Templates that check the `|length` of an element query, for example, will behave differently in Craft 4:
+Templates that check the `|length` of an element query, for example, behave differently in Craft 4:

 ```twig
 {# Get an element query #}